BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup_template.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### 1. Model exploration

+I started with a simple model containing a single convolution layer (see get_model_single_layer() in model.py line 139), and gradually introduced more complexity.
+In the next step, I introduced just one extra image-cropping layer at the beginning (see get_model_single_layer_cropped() in model.py line 118).
+Next, I tried the LeNet architecture I had used in the previous project (see get_model_lenet() in mode.py line 84).

+With every step, the model performed better than before.
+I finally converged onto the NVidia model (see get_model_nvidia_arch() in model.py line 24), with which I got good model fit as well as good performance in the autonomous mode on the simulator tracks.
-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+This model consists of CNNs with 5x5 and 3x3 filter sizes and depths between 24 and 64.
+The model includes RELU layers to introduce nonlinearity (code line 46), and the data is normalized in the model using a Keras lambda layer (code line 42).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 160).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 190).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I developed data preprocessing and augmentation strategies in parallel to model-exploration.
+Training data was successively extended as required so that the NN model was able to keep the vehicle driving on the road.

 For details about how I created the training data, see the next section.